-This is a one-half credit course.
+Economics is a one-half credit course.
 Students will examine the allocation of scarce resources and consider the economic reasoning used by consumers, producers, savers, investors, workers, and voters.
 Students will explore the concepts of scarcity, supply and demand, market structures, national economic performance, money and the role of financial institutions, economic stabilization, and trade.
-Finally, students will examine key economic philosophies and economists who have and continue to influence economic decision-making principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
-Prerequisite: Departmental Recommendation
+Finally, students will examine key economic philosophies and economists who have and continue to influence economic decision-making.